-- access College premises at reasonable times; - access all assets, records, documents and correspondence relating to any financial and other transactions of the College; - require and receive such explanations as are necessary concerning any matter under examination; - require any employee of the College to account for cash, stores or any other College property under their control; and - access records belonging to third parties, such as contractors, when required.
+- Access College premises at reasonable times. - Access all assets, records, documents, and correspondence relating to any financial and other transactions of the College. - Request and receive such explanations as are necessary concerning any matter under examination. - Require any employee of the College to account for cash, stores or any other College property under their control; and - Access records belonging to third parties, such as contractors, when required.